 Procedures are the steps involved in the actual work people do.
 Procedures detail how tasks are accomplished, how problems are resolved (or prevented), and how decisions are made.
-Procedures are what maintain consistency in how staff members accomplish the everyday work of the organization, no matter who is completing the task.
+Procedures consistency in how staff members accomplish the everyday work of the organization, no matter who is completing the task.